LATEST

 The first, and maybe the biggest shock, was the drubbing suffered by Kamloops Centre MLA Peter Milobar, who finished at the bottom of the five-member slate and was bounced after the first tally with only 10.5 per cent of the vote.

 Maybe we just had our hopes up for the local boy.
-Or maybe we here in the boonies of the province were out of touch with what was going on within the party, because we were under the impression that Milobar stood a solid chance of coming out on top and therefore of being the next premier of the province.
+Or maybe we here in the boonies of the province were out of touch with what was going on within the party, because we were under the impression that Milobar stood a good chance of coming out on top and therefore of being the next premier of the province.

 He ran what looked like a solid campaign on social media and community campaigning, and various polls showed him in or near first place.
 Some of the polls commissioned by the candidates were, of course, suspect, but still….